EdJoPaTo/website-stalker-example/io/github/rust-lang/rust-clippy-stable-index-html.md

 option\_map\_or\_err\_ok

-style warn
+deprecated none

- Applicability: MachineApplicable
+ Applicability: Unspecified

-Added in: 1.76.0
+Deprecated in: 1.86.0

 option\_map\_or\_none